MND Australia

 • hydrotherapy, or pool therapy

-You can continue to learn new skills and abilities with MND, and evidence shows that this can improve and maintain our mental health.
+Evidence shows that learning new skills can improve and maintain our mental health.

 Learning can also involve building relationships with other people.
 You may want to try: